(download the announcement as PDF)

-(B) Experimental project on ”New Frontiers of Rydberg Tweezers with multi-electron erbium atoms”
+(B) Experimental project on ”New Frontiers of Rydberg Tweezers with multi-electron erbium atoms”.
+Already assigned.

-(C) Theoretical project in collaboration with M. Baranov on “Unveiling the properties of the newly discovered dipolar supersolid phase with quantum gases of magnetic atoms”
+(C) Theoretical project in collaboration with R Bisset on “Unveiling the properties of the newly discovered dipolar supersolid phase with quantum gases of magnetic atoms”.
+Already assigned.

 Working on this project will provide the opportunity to perform exciting experiments at the frontier of quantum physics, but also to collaborate with a large network of researchers worldwide, and to develop valuable high-tech skills in electronics, photonics, programming, and data analysis, among others.